 How much time is required for student teaching?

-300 hours of student teaching is required for all undergraduate programs, and the following graduate programs: Childhood Education, Early Childhood Education, and all Secondary Education subject areas.
+300 hours of student teaching is required for all undergraduate programs, and the graduate programs in Childhood Education and all Secondary Education subject areas.
+The graduate program in Early Childhood Education requires a semester of full-time teaching (70 days) divided between a major and minor placement.
 Hours for the other Graduate programs will vary according to what Stream you have been accepted into.

 What happens if I am ineligible?